Employment Opportunities

 Accessibility & Inclusion

 Camp Kawartha is committed to providing accommodations for persons with disabilities.
-The camp will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
-If you require any accomodations with your application, please let us know and we will be happy to provide support and implement accmodations to make the application & hiring process more accessible.
+The camp will provide support in its recruitment processes to applicants with disabilities, including accommodation that considers an applicant’s accessibility needs.
+If you require any accommodations with your application, please let us know and we will be happy to provide support and implement accommodations to make the application & hiring process more accessible.

 Camp Kawartha is an equal opportunity employer.
 We celebrate the diversity of our camp community including differences in race, colour, religion, national or ethnic origin, gender, sexual orientation, and gender identity.
-We welcome candidates representing such diversity, and celebrate and appreciate the lived expierences that candidates bring with them.
+We welcome candidates representing such diversity and celebrate and appreciate the lived experiences that candidates bring with them.

 Police Vulnerable Sector Checks